rackspace/runway/docs/source/cfngin/configuration.rst

     :type: Optional[List[cfngin.hook]]
     :value: []

-    Python functions/methods that are executed after processing the stacks in the config while using the :ref:`destroy command <command-destroy>`.
+    Python functions/methods that are executed after processing the stacks in the config while using the :ref:`commands:destroy` command.

     See :ref:`Hooks <cfngin-hooks>` for more detailed information.